ThorntonLab/ESMtest/WTCCC_preprocess/README.md

 To make the .ped, you will need the WTCCC genotype files, the WTCCC sample files, and the Affymetrix 500k annotation.
 The genotype and annotation files are explained above, they are not used in any different manner here.
 I will explain the use of the sample file.

 ###Sample Files:

 The sample files contain information on the individuals in the panel.
-In priciple, we dont use any of this data and these files are primarily used as an easy list of individuals for indexing.
-The first column of the sample file is the indvidual ID number (WTCCC #).
+These sample files need to be screened agains the WTCCC Individual exclusion lists.
+A final filtered sample file for each disease should be used make the .ped file

 ###Run the script to make the .ped
 Once you have the genotype and sample files located and the annotation file is properly made, you can use the python script WTCCCtoPed.py to create the .ped.